This is a picture of the door of my classroom. This is what my students see whenever they look at the door or when they leave my class.

 Do your best!

-I haven’t given up on the dream of living in a better world, but I know that the process of change starts from within; we are all an equally important part of our society and we all build it with our behaviour, our attitude and our dreams, hence let’s never forget this:
+I haven’t given up on the dream of living in a better world, but I know that the process of change starts from within; we are all an equally important part of our society and we can all transform it with our behaviour, our attitude and our dreams, hence let’s never forget this:

 You must be the change you wish to see in the world.